 Pureeing and Straining

-If you are serving a rustic meal, a rustic (unpureed, unstrained) sauce might be appropriate.
-If serving a very special meal, you may want to pair it with a more refined sauce.
+A rustic (unpureed, unstrained) sauce might be appropriate if you are serving a rustic meal.
+However, if serving an exceptional meal, you may want to pair it with a more delicate sauce.

-To make a completely smooth and velvety sauce, a chef knows that, if a pureed sauce is smooth, a pureed and strained sauce will be either smoother.
-Now you know, too.
+To make a completely smooth and velvety sauce, a chef knows that if a pureed sauce is smooth, a pureed and strained sauce will be smoother.
+So now you know, too.